iamsad5566/web_scraping_Java/README.md

 How to use?
 ---
-1. Package the file with Maven and run the output .jar file.
+1. Package the file with Maven and run the output `.jar` file (Check out if the main class is included in).
 2. Directly run this program through the `main` method under the `Crawler` class.
 > / src / main / java / Crawler.java
-3. Convert the .jar file to .exe, open it by simply double clicks.
+3. Convert the `.jar` file to `.exe`, open it by simply double clicks.
+Visit [launch4j](http://launch4j.sourceforge.net/) for more detail.